-Sport Marketers are lucky in the sense that their audience is generally engaged with the brand— active, involved and happy to participate in a brand’s promotion.
-Every day hundreds and thousands of fans across the globe go to support their team at sporting arenas, and millions more sit in front of their TV sets to enjoy a match.
+Sports marketers are lucky in the sense that their audience is generally engaged with the brand— users that are active, involved and happy to participate in a brand’s promotion.
+Every day hundreds of thousands of fans across the globe support their team at sporting arenas, and millions more sit in front of their TV and enjoy a match.

 Inevitably, conversations follow about the previous night’s game in offices and schools, coffee shops and restaurants.
 In fact, saying that sports have become the opiate of the masses may not be an exagerration.

 Given the high level of engagement by sports fans, what happens when the world of sports and mobile marketing meet?
 How does mobile change the way in which fans interact with their favorite team, and how can a sport brand utilize the immense power given to it by mobile?

 It comes as no surprise that the way was paved by American companies and showcased in America’s biggest sports event— the Super Bowl.
 A huge conversation sprung up on the web about exactly how Super Bowl fans would engage with the event using their mobile phones.

 A survey conducted by Velti on the topic showed that 30% of people under 45 planned to watch the game with their phone in hand.
 Nearly half of those aged 18 and older predicted they would check or use their device up to 10 times during the game.
 Following the game, mobile app analytics company Flurry found that nearly one-third of the U.S. population used an app during the Super Bowl, with this number increasing exponentially over the first three quarters.
 That’s 100 million + users who were already highly engaged and had their phones at the ready.

 But how do sport brands actually use mobile?